Kathy Beale: 2015–present

 In 2021, Kathy forms a relationship with Tom "Rocky" Cotton (Brian Conley) and they eventually become engaged.
 They get married in June 2023, but their relationship is threatened by Rocky's bigamy, having not divorced his wife, Jo Cotton (Vicki Michelle); they pay her £50,000 to ensure she doesn't go to the police.
-When Ian returns to Walford with his thought to be dead ex-wife, Cindy Beale (Michelle Collins), Kathy and Rocky move into flats owned by Nish Panesar (Navin Chowdhry).
+When Ian returns to Walford with thought to be dead Cindy, Kathy and Rocky move into flats owned by Nish Panesar (Navin Chowdhry).
 Rocky eventually falls into Nish's debt and sets fire to Kathy's café to cash an insurance claim; the café explodes and severely injures Ian's son, Peter Beale (Thomas Law) and Bobby (now played by Clay Milner Russell).
 Nish eventually discovers Rocky's culpability in the explosion and blackmails the couple into selling him the café; Kathy then ends her relationship with Rocky.

 On Christmas Day 2023, Kathy is one of five women who witness the murder of Keanu Taylor (Danny Walters), who was stabbed by Linda Carter (Kellie Bright) to save Sharon whom Keanu is strangling at the time.
 She is then forced to betray Rocky to the police for his previous arson of her café for insurance purposes caused by debt, as it is obvious he saw Keanu's body being moved to the café.
 Rocky is imprisoned for ten years; later, Ben is arrested for credit card fraud in the USA and extradited.
 When Keanu's body is discovered, Kathy, Stacey Slater (Lacey Turner) and Suki Panesar (Balvinder Sopal) attempt to use their possession of the weapon against the others; they eventually frame Dean for the crime.
 When Dean's trial collapses, Kathy vocally opposes continuing to implicate him in Keanu's murder; she later apologises to Keanu's sister, Bernadette Taylor (Clair Norris), when Linda confesses to her.

 Throughout late 2024, Kathy becomes closer to Rocky's friend, Harvey Monroe (Ross Boatman), despite his relationship with Jean Slater (Gillian Wright).
 When Nish becomes suspicious of the events surrounding Keanu's murder, he tricks Kathy into accidentally revealing the truth.
 She becomes guilty when Nish uses this to blackmail Suki into religiously marrying him in exchange for him taking the credit for the murder, but hopes that this will lead to the end of their troubles; Kathy later witnesses Nish being arrested for the murder on Halloween 2024.